-Few medical professionals have the required expertise or even the time to provide natural Modafinil alternatives, which would allow their patients to avoid side effects or other undesirable liabilities.
+How wonderful if medical professionals had the expertise and time to provide modafinil alternatives to avoid side effects or other undesirable liabilities of prescription medications.

-A physician may have prescribed Modafinil (aka Provigil) and may not have also provided other solutions besides drugs to address narcolepsy or other concerns.
-At Alternative to Meds Center, there are effective solutions that promote daytime wakefulness without potentially toxic side effects.
+A physician may have prescribed modafinil ( brand name Provigil ) without discussing natural solutions besides drugs to address narcolepsy or other concerns.
+Alternative to Meds Center specializes in effective solutions that promote daytime wakefulness without potentially toxic side effects.

 Are You Really Your Diagnosis?